insure logo

 How much is non-owner car insurance in North Dakota’s 10 biggest cities?

-The most populous cities in North Dakota have varying non-owner insurance rates.
-The cost of non-owner insurance in Minot is the most expensive at $239; Jamestown has the cheapest rates of the largest cities in the state at $197.
+The largest cities in North Dakota have different non-owner insurance rates.
+The cost of non-owner insurance in Minot is the highest at $239.
+Jamestown has the least expensive rates of the largest cities in the state at $197.

 Non-owner auto rates in North Dakota’s 10 largest cities